-- a homeowner loan is a form of borrowing that you secure against your house.
-You can usually borrow larger amounts than with a logbook loan, although you risk losing your home if you stop making repayments
+- A homeowner loan (also known as secured loan) is a form of borrowing that you secure against your house.
+You can usually borrow larger amounts than with a logbook loan, although you risk losing your home if you stop making repayments.

-- an unsecured or personal loan may be a good alternative if you don’t want to secure the loan against an asset.
-Just be aware that you might need good credit to get accepted
+- An unsecured or personal loan may be an alternative if you don’t want to secure the loan against an asset.
+Just be aware that you might need good credit to get accepted.

-- if you have bad credit, you might want to consider getting a guarantor loan to help you access a better interest rate.
-Remember that the person who acts as your guarantor will become jointly liable for the repayments
+- If you have bad credit, you may want to consider getting a guarantor loan to help you access a better interest rate.
+Remember that the person who acts as your guarantor will become jointly liable for the repayments.

-- a debt consolidation loan could be the answer if you have multiple debts and want to streamline your finances.
-Calculate the total cost of the loan before you consolidate your debts, so you don’t end up paying more in interest.
-Remember, if you consolidate your existing borrowing, you may be extending the term and increasing the amount you repay in total
+- A debt consolidation loan could be the answer if you have multiple debts and want to streamline your finances.
+Remember, if you consolidate your existing borrowing, you may be extending the term and increasing the amount you repay in total.

 - Check if you’re eligible before you apply